Blog

 This is the second adventure of our guitar hero, in which he passes through the 997 islands of Bossa Paraiso.
 He's left his home, the Island of Milonga.
 He's on his way to the Last Island before he launches his tiny boat into the unknown of the Sea of Song.
 I wrote a...

-Foundational Skills Free Video Four: Right Hand Position and Movement
+Mastering Right Hand Technique: Right Hand Position and Movement

 This video is from my online technique course, Basic Classical Guitar Mastery.
 Video Number Four introduces to all of the most basic, important points about how, where and why classical guitarists position our right hands as we do.
 This is an excerpt of a longer video...

-Foundational Skills Free Video Three: The Workhorse and the Voice of the Guitar
+Right and Left Hand Technique: The Workhorse and the Voice of the Guitar

 This video is from my online technique course, Basic Classical Guitar Mastery.
 Video Number Three introduces you to the obvious differences between the left and right and, as well as the less obvious but equally important commonalities.
 The course is over 40 videos...